gwpantazes/python101/README.md

 >
 > Python is great for a wide variety of data analysis.
 If the size of data is repeatably impacting your work, if your questions are getting too complex for a spreadsheet program to reasonable handle, or if there are alot of utility activities being done to handle the data, then Python becomes a useful tool.
 > [\[excel vs python\]](https://www.quora.com/When-should-I-use-excel-instead-of-python-for-data-analysis-and-vice-versa)

+# Setup and Materials
+Please download the lesson materials from the [Python101 Github Repository](https://github.com/gwpantazes/python101).
+  - Click on the green "Clone or Download button" to the right side, [or just use this link to download directly](https://github.com/gwpantazes/python101/archive/master.zip)
+    - Unpack the zip where you'd like to work.
+I suggest your `$HOME` directory (we'll get to that soon).

+We'll be using a text editor to create files at some point.
+Some recommendations:
+- ***Recommended Text Editor:*** The [Atom text editor](https://atom.io/) is a nice cross-platform text editor for Windows and Mac.
+    - Windows users, you should also consider getting [Notepad++](https://notepad-plus-plus.org/) which is an awesome replacement for the existing Windows stock text editor.
+    - Mac users, you should consider getting [TextWrangler](https://itunes.apple.com/us/app/textwrangler/id404010395?mt=12) which is an awesome text editor.
+        - Mac users should **not** use the TextEdit application, as it saves in rich text which is not a good thing for programming.
+- ***Not recommended for beginners:*** Advanced options are `nano`, `emacs`, and `vi` that you can run in the command line.

 # Installing Python
 1. Go to <https://www.python.org/>